 - Account Monitoring and Control

 CIS recognizes the need for protection against data loss and mitigation of potential data compromise as companies increasingly move towards the cloud and mobile platforms.
-The guidelines state that data protection is best achieved through the application of a combination of encryption, integrity protection and data loss prevention techniques.
+The guidelines state that data protection is best achieved through applying a combination of encryption, integrity protection and data loss prevention techniques.

 Products such as Endpoint Protector can be automatically deployed system-wide and monitor for unauthorized transfers of sensitive information, block them and alert administrators about them.
 They can identify sensitive information on endpoints and take remediation actions such as deletion or encryption when it is found on unauthorized users’ computers.
 Systems can also be configured to allow the use of only specific trusted devices.

 The last four controls focus on security issues encountered at organizational level:

 - Implement a Security Awareness and Training Program

 - Application Software Security

 These address the potential skills gap in the workforce and help identify behavior that might leave systems vulnerable.
 The same principle is applied to applications and ensuring secure coding practices are being followed.
 The last two controls underline the need for an incident response plan and the testing of the overall strength of a company’s defense by organizing simulated attacks.

 The Critical Security Controls were first developed by the SANS Institute in 2008 and were later transferred to CIS in 2015.
 The guidelines are continuously being revised and refined by a volunteer global community of experienced IT professionals.